openshift/cluster-version-operator/docs/user/status.md

 The currently reconciling cluster version was not found in the configured `channel`.

 This usually means that the configured `channel` is known to Cincinnati, but the version the cluster is currently applying is not found in that channel's graph.
+You have some options to fix:

-Fix by setting `channel` to [a valid value][channels], e.g. `stable-4.3`.
+* Set `channel` to [a valid value][channels].
+    For example, `stable-4.7`.
+* Clear `channel` if you do not want the operator polling the configured `upstream` for recommended updates.

-If this error occurs because you forced an update to a release that is not in any channel, fix by updating back to a release that occurs in a channel, although you are on your own to determine a safe update path.
+    For example, if your operator is unable to reach any upstream update service, or if you updated to a release that is not in any channel.
+* Update back to a release that occurs in a channel, although you are on your own to determine a safe update path.

 ### Unknown